Everwood: Season 4

-Ephram meets Stephanie while hanging ads for a new roommate.
+Ephram meets Stephanie while she is hanging ads for a new roommate.
 She is feisty and fun without drama; Ephram likes how refreshingly easy she is to be around.
 Delia invites her to her bat mitzvah, and while there a slightly tipsy Amy realizes she is still in love with Ephram.
 She struggles with this realization until she thinks of the exact best way to tell Ephram how she feels.
 Recreating a moment they shared during a festival soon after he first moved there, she enlists Rose's help in ordering a Ferris wheel, stationing it outside his apartment.
 With this as her backdrop, she confesses that all their problems are her fault and asks him to give her another chance at a relationship, without the drama.
 Ephram, having loved Amy since the day he met her, easily agrees to be with her again, and the season and series end with Ephram and Amy embarking on a mature, adult relationship.

 Series finale

 Everwood's series finale, which aired on Monday, June 5, 2006, was seen by 4.07 million viewers.

 The final episode, "Foreverwood", was written as both a season and a series finale.
 Because of the impending WB/UPN merger into the CW Television Network, the future of the series was uncertain, and the producers wrote two endings.
-Originally, the producers had scripted a montage for the "series-finale cut" that went forty years into the future to show a majority of the gang at Andy's funeral—showing the series coming full circle; this was never filmed due to budgetary reasons as well as the producers' hopes that they would receive a fifth season.
+Originally, the producers had scripted a montage for the "series-finale cut" that went forty years into the future to show a majority of the regular characters at Andy's funeral, showing the series coming full circle; this was never filmed due to budgetary reasons as well as the producers' hopes that they would receive a fifth season.

 Everwood was canceled in favor of a new show, Runaway, which Dawn Ostroff then canceled after only three episodes had been shown, and for a new season of 7th Heaven, which had just had its series finale.
 The finale of 7th Heaven had 7 million viewers.
 Everwood had an average of 4 million viewers (which, if it was sustained, would have put it in the top 5 CW ratings for the following year).